 Yoga is an excellent way to improve digestion and reduce bloating caused by gas.

 The twists and the forward bends along with all the conscious breath work are such a wonderful way to improve digestion.
-Adding the emphasis on drawing the navel to the spine at the end of an exhalation is an added bonus.
+Adding the emphasis on drawing the navel to the spine at the end of exhalation is an added bonus.
 These postures help to “massage” your internal organs which is perfect for detoxification and to get your body to help things “move along”.
 Yoga also reduces stress which is a huge reason for digestive issues.
-The deep breathing done in yoga releases tension the abdomen which is a place where many of us hold our tension.
+Deep breathing is done in yoga and releases tension in the abdomen which is a place where many of us hold our tension.

 Be seated on the floor with knees bent and feet together flat on the ground.

 Now you need to place your hands behind your thighs.

 Lift your right shin and make it parallel to the floor.

 Do not round your back as you move both sides of your navel towards your spine.